AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 the Greek fathers in the primitive church mistake when they understand our Lord and his apostles to teach universal restoration?

-\"It may be well to note here, that after the third century the descent of the church into errors of doctrine and practice grew more rapid.
-The worship of Jesus, of Mary, of saints, of relics, etc., followed each other, Mary was called \'the Mother of God,\' \'the Queen of Heaven.\' As God began to be represented more stern, implacable, cruel, the people worshiped Jesus to induce him to placate his Father\'s wrath; and then as the Son was held up as the severe judge of sinners and the executioner of the Father\'s vengeance, men prayed Mary to mollify the anger of her God-child; and when she became unfeeling or lacked influence, they turned to Joseph and other saints, and to martyrs, to intercede with their cold, implacable superiors.
+"It may be well to note here, that after the third century the descent of the church into errors of doctrine and practice grew more rapid.
+The worship of Jesus, of Mary, of saints, of relics, etc., followed each other, Mary was called 'the Mother of God,' 'the Queen of Heaven.'
+As God began to be represented more stern, implacable, cruel, the people worshiped Jesus to induce him to placate his Father's wrath; and then as the Son was held up as the severe judge of sinners and the executioner of the Father's vengeance, men prayed Mary to mollify the anger of her God-child; and when she became unfeeling or lacked influence, they turned to Joseph and other saints, and to martyrs, to intercede with their cold, implacable superiors.
 Thus theology became